-Looking to set up iCloud email in an email program for sending?
-Find here the iCloud Mail SMTP server and port settings to use for outgoing mail in any email client.
+Looking to set up iCloud email for sending in your favorite email program?
+Struggling with the SMTP server details?
+Find here the correct iCloud Mail SMTP server and port settings ⤓ to use for outgoing mail in any email client.

 These Are the iCloud Mail SMTP Server Settings